 The Birchwood Club

-In the 1930s, it was purchased by a fraternal organization that ran it for a number of years.
+In 1930, the Prettiest Mile Club was purchased by a fraternal organization that ran it for a number of years.
 It was renamed the Birchwood Club, and operated under that name through the 1960s.
 A swimming pool and outdoor lounge area was also added during this time.
 At this point, the Birchwood Club started acting like a recreation center for families.

 The swimming pool had remodeled locker rooms that were connected to the pool area.
 The pool had a large deck area, umbrellas, landscaping and a decorative fence.